 Capital Asset Management Investment Philosophy

-The premier aim of Capital Asset Management is to create an investment portfolio that’s aligned with your personal needs.
+The primary aim of Capital Asset Management is to create an investment portfolio that’s aligned with your personal needs.
 To do this, the company will do a deep dive into your financial situation so it can formulate an investor profile.
 When complete, this profile will detail your risk tolerance, time horizon, liquidity and income needs and any specific financial or investment goals you may have.

 CAM tends to stick to the basic securities.
 In fact, most of its investments are in stocks, bonds, mutual funds or exchange-traded funds (ETFs).
 The firm states in its Form ADV that it usually holds onto securities for the long-term, meaning a year or longer.
 However, under certain circumstances, it may decide to sell earlier than this.